 Tragically however, as we know, not a few adults, including different members of the clergy, have been responsible for grave crimes against the dignity of young people, children and teenagers, violating their innocence and privacy.
 These are crimes that offend God, cause physical, psychological and spiritual damage to their victims, and damage the life of whole communities.[4]
-Following my meeting in the Vatican last February with representatives of the world's episcopates, the Holy See has renewed its commitment to bring to light abuses already committed and to ensure the protection of minors through a wide range of norms for dealing with such cases in accordance with canon law and in cooperation with civil authorities on the local and international level.
+Following my meeting in the Vatican last February with representatives of the world's episcopates, the Holy See has renewed its commitment that abuses already committed be brought to light and that the protection of minors be ensured through a wide range of norms for dealing with such cases in accordance with canon law and in cooperation with civil authorities on the local and international level.